chtoucas/Narvalo.NET/docs/issues.md

   on myget.org.
 Should we remove the EDGE suffix now that they always have a higher version number?
-- We could move package version infos into the nuproj's and commeon version props to src\Packaging.
+- We could move package version infos into the nuproj's and common version props to src\Packaging.
 - Enable continuous integration (Travis, AppVeyor, Coverall, Readthedoc)?

 Narvalo.Fx